Remote Teams Require Virtual Team Facilitation

 Instead, use effective tools and methods for exploring options and making decisions that everyone can commit to.
 You might say “What are we missing?”
 “Is there anyone who is not ready to move on?”
 By phrasing it this way you’re inviting people to offer a different point of view and if no one speaks then you can move forward.

 Take Our Next Online Workshop Virtual Team Facilitation

-We invite you to check out our next online Virtual Team Facilitation workshop to learn more.
+We invite you to check out our next online Virtual Facilitation Masterclass to learn more.